 On October 26, 1951, 28-year-old underdog heavyweight boxer Rocky Marciano defeated Joe Louis by TKO in an upset match at Madison Square Garden in New York City.

-Louis came out of retirement in 1950 for financial reasons, and his loss to Rocky Marciano was the final match of his resumed pro boxing career.
+World Heavyweight Champion Joe Louis had held the title from 1937 until he announced his retirement in March 1949.
+He’d successfully defended his heavyweight title in June 1946, defeating Billy Conn in a greatly anticipated re-match.
+Louis came out of retirement in 1950 for financial reasons, and his loss to Rocky Marciano was the final bout of his briefly resumed pro boxing career.

-Rocky Marciano (nee Rocco Francis Marchegiano) had begun boxing while serving in the U.S. Army from 1943-1946 during World War II.
+Rocky Marciano (nee Rocco Francis Marchegian, born on September 1, 1923) had begun boxing while serving in the U.S. Army from 1943-1946 during World War II.
 Marciano won the Amateur Armed Forces boxing tournament in 1946 and became a professional boxer in 1947, winning his first pro fight with a knockout.
 He made a brief return to amateur boxing status and tried out unsuccessfully for the Chicago Cubs baseball farm team.

 Note: This article was first published in 2016.
 It has been updated with new / additional content.